Mills Corporation: The Mills Corporation

-In 2002, The Mills acquired six regular retail malls including the ailing Forest Fair Mall (became Cincinnati Mills from 2004 to 2009) and a nine mall portfolio in 2004, including former Taubman Centers, like Columbus City Center in order to redevelop and expanded to be more affordable centers.
-Also, the company also expanded to Europe with the opening of Madrid Xanadú in Spain.
+In September 2002, The Mills acquired six regular retail malls including the failing Forest Fair Mall (which it renamed Cincinnati Mills), and a nine mall portfolio, including former Taubman Centers, like Columbus City Center in order to redevelop and expanded to be more affordable centers.
+The company also expanded to Europe with the May 2003 opening of Madrid Xanadú in Spain.